 The time after the wrongful death of a nursing home resident is chaotic and emotional.
 Unfortunately, this is the time when the survivors and estate should be thinking about holding the nursing home responsible.
 The first task in the wrongful death suit is establishing that the wrongdoing of the nursing home caused the death, which requires that evidence of the connection be identified and secured before it is lost to time.

 Getting the advice of an experienced Phoenix nursing home wrongful death attorney allows the family to focus on the family trauma.
-The Phoenix law firm of Knapp & Roberts is experienced in wrongful death claims against nursing homes, with a track record of success both in settling the claims out of court when possible and going to trial when necessary.
+The Phoenix personal injury law firm of Knapp & Roberts is experienced in wrongful death claims against nursing homes, with a track record of success both in settling the claims out of court when possible and going to trial when necessary.
 We understand how difficult this time is for you and treat all our clients with integrity and compassion.

 Call and tell us what happened in your case.
 There’s no charge for consultations or for handling the case unless we succeed.
 Legal time limits are in place, so don’t risk losing your opportunity to obtain justice.
 Contact a Phoenix nursing home abuse attorney at Knapp & Roberts today.